 It was a hot day, my son hadn’t slept so well and I had a million errands to run.
 I was exhausted by the time dinner was ready and I had to leave for my evening class.
 I usually always look forward to my classes, but today I felt the deepest resistance.

-So I dragged my tired body to my studio and had some time to light the candles and put on music before the students would arrive.
-While I was waving around a palo santo stick, wondering how on earth I would be able to teach a dynamic class, I remembered something my own yoga mentor Shauna told me once:
+So I dragged my tired body to my studio and had some time to light the candles and put on music before my students would arrive.
+While I was waving around a palo santo stick, wondering how on earth I would be able to teach a dynamic class feeling this exhausted and disconnected, I remembered something my own yoga teacher Shauna told me:

 Immediately I felt my muscles relax and my overactive mind get at ease.

-This little mantra had always helped me to teach in those early days of teacherhood when I was too scared or nervous to stand in front of a group of yogis who had a certain expectation of what was to come.
+This little mantra had always helped me in those early days of teacherhood when I was too scared or nervous to stand in front of a group of yogis who had a certain expectation of what was about to happen in class.

 I forgot about it as maybe I didn’t need it as much as I did back then, but these intense days motherhood combined with running my own business have been the most challenging on my teaching path so far.
 So I needed the mantra to remind me that I’m not the drama we all create in our mind about how tired we are, how we suck as a teacher, how people won’t love our classes (I know you have this too, we all do as teacher since we all have egos ; ).

 I’m not even a mother during the hours that I teach.
 I’m a teacher.
 I’m here to serve whoever made the effort to come to class.
 I’m in service of the people who are craving a little moment of reflection on a busy day.
 I can only give what I have and what I have is enough.